CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Win32: Is it possible to show the window but to hide it from taskbar?]: https://stackoverflow.com/q/33538264/9935654
 [Unable to attach event to an element in contextual fragment]: https://stackoverflow.com/a/49473948/9935654
 [Decoding JWT in Google Apps Script]: https://stackoverflow.com/q/63975006/9935654
+[How to solve "error: Microsoft Visual C++ 14.0 or greater is required" when installing Python packages?]: https://stackoverflow.com/a/64262038/9935654
+[powershell unable to find type Windows.UI.Notification]: https://stackoverflow.com/q/65680941/9935654

 {{< /table/bootstrap-table >}}